Ignorance has prevailed so long only because people do not want to find out the truth

 I stopped eating red meat right then and there, but I continued to eat some white meat and fish because I still didn’t get the extent to which chickens, turkeys, and fish were also being abused.
 And I also continued eating dairy, because I rationalized that dairy cows weren’t being slaughtered.

-3 years later, while seeking answers to overcoming my depression and anxiety, I read Kathy Freston’s Quantum Wellness.
+A few years later, while trying to cheer myself up during a period when I was depressed, I read Kathy Freston’s Quantum Wellness.
 I had bought it assuming that it was a regular self-help book about the power of positivity, and was surprised to find her making the case for a vegan diet and going into detail about the cruelty of factory farming.